 In the past, many GSAPP students have found this course to be one of the most demanding of their graduate career.
 The subject matter is wide-ranging and diverse.
 Many facts need to be learned.
 Student evaluations indicate most people who take the course enjoy it and believe they learn a lot.
 I believe the information contained in this course provides an essential foundation for your future practice of professional psychology.
-You will find the central position of psychopathology represented on the comprehensive exams, which are just around the corner, and on the state licensing exam, which, if you work hard, you will take in 5 to 7 years.
+You will find the central position of psychopathology represented on the state licensing exam, which, if you work hard, you will take in 5 to 7 years.